-Note If IANA requires authorization to implement delegations or redelegations it will be dealt with as a requirement in section III.A.2 (Oversight and Accountability - NTIA acting as Root Zone Management Process Administrator) of the CWG Transition proposal (Design Teams D and F).
+Note If IANA requires authorization to implement delegations or redelegations it will be dealt with as a requirement in section III.A.2 (Oversight and Accountability - NTIA acting as Root Zone Management Process Administrator) of the CWG Transition Proposal (Design Teams D and F).
 If authorization is required the optional [; the Administrator,] would be added back into the text.]